office workers hands pointing at benchmark data

 Benchmarking analysis is a systematic process of comparing an organization's performance, practices, processes, or outcomes against those of other similar organizations, industry standards, best-in-class companies, or predefined benchmarks.

-Understanding Results from Benchmarking Data
+Interpreting Results from Benchmark Data

 Benchmarking analyses can be hard to interpret.
 To gain insight from the company's performance metrics that you have measured requires skill and experience.
-One key thing required when you compare performance with industry peers or a direct competitor is to have a general understanding of statistical expressions.
+The key skill required when you compare performance with industry peers or a direct competitor is to have a general understanding of statistical expressions.
 Most benchmarking analysis will be presented as the Lower Quartile (a.k.a.
 25th Percentile), Second Quartile (a.k.a.
 Median), and Upper Quartile (a.k.a.
 75th Percentile).

-Benchmarking Tools
+Five Types of Benchmarking Tools

 There are five broad categories of benchmarking tools available, as follows:

-Benchmarking Platforms
+1. Benchmarking Data Platforms

 Platforms like Gartner, APQC, and CompanySights aggregate and validate all types of business data to be used for benchmarking purposes.
 Users can subscribe or pay for specific data points on an ad hoc basis.
 These platforms are a key source of data for professionals to perform fast benchmark analysis.

-Online Databases and Research Reports
+2. Online Databases and Research Reports

 Access to online databases and research reports can be valuable for benchmarking analysis.
 Companies can subscribe to services like Bloomberg, Statista, or industry-specific databases to access relevant benchmarking data and reports.

-Business Intelligence (BI) Software
+3. Business Intelligence (BI) Software

 BI tools like Tableau, Power BI, and Alteryx allow users to create interactive dashboards and reports, making it easier to analyze and visualize benchmarking data.
 They can connect to various data sources, including internal and external data, and enable users to identify performance gaps.

-Data Analytics Software
+4. Data Analytics Software

 Tools such as R, Python, and SAS provide robust statistical and data analysis capabilities.
 Data analysts and data scientists can use these tools to perform in-depth benchmarking analysis, including advanced statistical tests and predictive modeling.

-Survey and Feedback Tools
+5. Survey and Feedback Tools

 Tools like SurveyMonkey, Qualtrics, and Google Forms allow organizations to gather feedback from customers, employees, or other stakeholders.
 This feedback can be compared to sector benchmarks to assess customer satisfaction and employee engagement.

 Benchmarking can be a time consuming exercise because of the new processes required by companies to measure and compare performance to the competition.
-However, it's critical to gain continuous insight in to your organization, identify trends occurring and even achieve cost savings if you want to survive in this highly competitive and changing world.
+However, it's critical to gain continuous insight into your organization, identify trends occurring and even achieve cost savings if you want to survive in this highly competitive and changing world.

 Joel Lister-Barker